Canadian officials accidentally push nuke alert to millions

 The alert went out during a routine training exercise being conducted by the Provincial Emergency Operations Centre, Ontario Solicitor General Sylvia Jones said in a statement that apologized for the mistake.

-She said the government had started “a full investigation to determine how this error happened and will take the appropriate steps to ensure this doesn’t happen again.”
+She said the government had started a full investigation and would “take the appropriate steps to ensure this doesn’t happen again.”

-Jim Vlahos, a 44-year-old father of two in Toronto, awoke to the alert and quickly made a hotel reservation more than 60 miles away in Niagara Falls.
+Jim Vlahos, a 44-year-old Toronto man, awoke to the alert and quickly made a hotel reservation more than 60 miles away in Niagara Falls.
 He said he figured he would go as far west as possible and then cross the border.

 “Having watched ‘Chernobyl’ didn’t help,” he said, referring to the HBO show about the 1986 nuclear disaster in the Soviet Union.
 “The lack of communication following the alert didn’t help either,” he said.